 We used weakly-informative priors so that parameter estimation was driven by the data.
 Hyper-priors for coefficients on PM2.5 and covariates were N(0,10); for σλ and τ we used Half-Cauchy(0,10), as recommended by Gelman, Polson and Scott;58,59 and Ω was defined by LKJCorr(1).60 The exception to this was for the prior on λ, the average association of traffic-related pollutants, for which estimates became unrealistically high (approaching infinity and not converging with further iterations) with a non-informative prior, and so we used a prior of N(0,0.1), which did not affect estimates of other parameters.
 We conducted sensitivity analyses to understand the influence of priors and the robustness of the results, as detailed below.

-We present all results as percentage change in odds of ALS diagnosis per standard deviation (SD) increase in pollutant concentration (calculated via e.g., eβNOx etc. and obtained in the modelling process).
+We present all results as percentage change in odds of ALS diagnosis per standard deviation (SD) increase in pollutant concentration (calculated via e.g., eβNOx etc. obtained in the modelling process).
 We conducted statistical analyses using the R Statistical Software, version 4.1.1 (Foundation for Statistical Computing, Vienna, Austria),61 and R-STAN, version 2.21.2.55 We ran each model with four chains with a sample size of 1,000 each, after a warm-up of 1,000 samples, which resulted in 4,000 total samples.
 We assessed whether the models converged by checking that the Gelman-Rubin potential scale reduction statistic62 was below 1.1 for all estimated model parameters.
 The reported 95% credible intervals (CrI) are the 2.5th to 97.5th percentiles of each parameter’s posterior marginal distribution.
 To calculate the probability that an association estimate was greater than null, we used the 4,000 samples of the posterior and took the proportion of samples which were above a null association.
-All code for analysis, results from analysis and visualization presented in this manuscript will be publicly available via GitHub.
+All code for analysis, results from analysis, and visualization presented in this manuscript will be publicly available via GitHub.

 We assessed the sensitivity of our results to hyper-prior adjustment; running more iterations and warm-up per chain; inclusion of O3; single traffic-related pollutant models adjusting for PM2.5; as well as adjusting by parish-level SES.